CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## Traffic Flow

-Now, as a result of the configuration above, ESXi hypervisors can reach each other's TEP addresses, and build Geneve tunnels for the layer 2 virtualized traffic of the VMs.
+ESXi hypervisors can reach each other's TEP addresses, and build Geneve tunnels for the overlay VM traffic.

-Let's examine two scenarios based on the initial example physical toplogy.
+Two traffic flow examples are described below.

 ### Layer 2 Virtualized Traffic

 Both VMs are assigned to the same VMware logical segment (logical switch), which means they are in the same subnet.
-Each segment has its own unique Virtual Network Identifier (VNI) assigned by NSX-T. This VNI is added into the Geneve packet header on the source TEP (encapsulation), so the destination TEP could identify which segment the traffic belongs to (decapsulation).
+Each segment has its own unique Virtual Network Identifier (VNI) assigned by NSX-T. This VNI is added into the Geneve packet header on the source TEP.
+The destination TEP identifies which segment the traffic belongs to based on this VNI.
 All segments that share the same Overlay Transport Zone, uses the same TEP addresses to establish the tunnels.
 It is possible to have more than one Overlay TZ on the N-VDS, but for this case, more VLANs needs to be configured and advertised on the underlay switches.
-Our scenario, uses only one Overlay TZ (one TEP VLAN).
+This scenario, uses only one Overlay TZ (one TEP VLAN).

 {{<figure src="/images/guides/cumulus-nsxt/Pure_L2_VNI.JPG">}}

 VM1 `172.16.0.1` on ESXi01 sends traffic to VM3 `172.16.0.3` on ESXi03:
 1. The packet reaches the local hypervisor's TEP device `10.1.1.1`.
-2. Local TEP device encapsulates it into a new Geneve packet (UDP+IP) and inserts the assigned to segment VNI `65510`.</br> The encapsulated packet's source IP address is the local TEP IP `10.1.1.1`, and the destination IP address is the remote TEP device `10.2.2.1`.
+2. The local TEP device encapsulates it into a new Geneve packet and inserts the assigned to segment VNI `65510`.
+The new encapsulated packet's source IP address is the local TEP IP `10.1.1.1`, and the destination IP address is the remote TEP device `10.2.2.1`.
-3. The encapsulated packet sent to remote TEP device over the Geneve overlay tunnel based on the underlay IP fabric BGP routing.
+3. The encapsulated packet is routed to the remote TEP device through the underlay network.
-4. Remote TEP device (ESXi03) recieves and decapsulates the Geneve encapsulated packet.
+4. The remote TEP device (ESXi03) recieves and decapsulates the Geneve encapsulated packet.
 5. The traffic forwarded to the destination VM3 based on the VNI inside the Geneve header.

 ### Layer 3 Virtualized Traffic

 This scenario examines two segments (logical switches) with two VMs assigned to each.
 As different segments means different subnets, a unique VNI assigned to each.
 For different subnets to communucate, traffic needs to be routed.
 In a regular physical world, the switches could route between the subnets using directly connected routing, or by any other routing protocol (e.g. BGP, OSPF).
-But as all the traffic is between virtual machines, it's all inside the virtual world, so none of the underalying switches are aware of it.
+But as all the traffic is between virtual machines, it's all inside the virtual world, so none of the underlaying switches are aware of it.

 To route between logical segments within the virtualized world, or as VMware calls it "east-west traffic" traffic, Teir 1 Gateway (aka T1 Router) can be used.
 T1 Router is a logical distributed router which "lives" in each ESXi hypervisors and has virtual downlinks to the logical segments.
 It acts as segment's (VLAN) default-gateway, and using its routing table sends traffic between deifferent segments. it works like a regular router just within the virtual world.